-READING ELECTIVE (year)
+READING ENRICHMENT CLASS (year)

-7th & 8th grade Reading as an elective is new for the 2017-18 school year.
+7th grade Reading as an elective class for the full school year.
 This elective has been developed as an enrichment opportunity for those students with a love and passion for Reading.
 Using both fiction and nonfiction texts students will participate in activities that explore themes, concepts, and cross curricular applications.
 This class will allow students to demonstrate their comprehension and interpretation different texts using a variety of creative media.

 This elective may change depending upon interest and staff availability.
 Detailed information regarding this elective will be available later into third quarter or the beginning of the 4th quarter.